zhangou888/academic_oz/content/resource/outlier/index.md

 This repository contains all the useful resources (personal opinion) I have found during my outlier detection study and research.

-I've spent a lot of words to discuss outlier detections in my blogs.
-You can find these 4 blog post below.
+I've spent a lot of words to discuss outlier detection philosophy and methods in my blogs.
+You can find these 4 blog posts below.

 1. The philosophy of outliers ([part 1](/2020/11/02/outliers-part1/))
 2. Outlier detection univariate methods ([part 2](/2020/11/03/outliers-part2/))
 3. Outliers detection in regression ([part 3](/2020/11/09/outliers-part3/))
 4. Outlier detection multivariate methods ([part 4](/2020/11/16/outliers-part4/))

-Besides above blog articles, I put my [technical notes](https://github.com/zhangou888/Outlier/blob/main/Notes/remove_outlier.docx) under 'Notes' folder.
+Besides my blog articles, I put my [technical notes](https://github.com/zhangou888/Outlier/blob/main/Notes/remove_outlier.docx) in the 'Notes' folder for your information.
 In the meantime, all the relevant online sources and useful links are saved in the [EXCEL](https://github.com/zhangou888/Outlier/blob/main/Notes/Outliers.xlsx) file.
-It includes multiple useful handouts and valuable papers.
-You can find these papers and handout from the 'Handout' folder.
+It includes multiple useful handouts and some valuable papers.
+You can find them in the 'Handout' folder.

 Among all the materials, [William G. Jacoby's handout](https://github.com/zhangou888/Outlier/blob/main/Handout/regression/Outliers_William%20G.%20Jacoby.pdf) is worthy of special mention.

-A lot useful 'Outlier detection' R packages are available.
+**A lot useful 'Outlier detection' R packages are available.**

 * [outliers](https://cran.r-project.org/web/packages/outliers/) is useful for the univariate outlier detection. it contains multiple statistical tests (i.e, 'grubbs', 'dixon').
 * [EnvStats](https://cran.r-project.org/web/packages/EnvStats/index.html) has 'rosner test' (`rosnerTest`).